Jerusalem tension triggers Gaza-Israel fire exchange | Law-Order

+Tensions in Jerusalem as Palestinians clashed with Israeli police and far-right Jewish groups prompted the heaviest cross-border violence in months between Israel and Gaza.

+Militants fired a rocket toward Sderot town in southern Israel and it was intercepted by air defenses, the military said.

-Palestinian militants in the Gaza Strip fired some three dozen rockets into Israel overnight Saturday, while the Israeli military struck back at targets operated by the ruling Hamas group.
-The exchange came as tensions in Jerusalem spilt over into the worst round of cross-border violence in months.
+Early Saturday, militants in the Gaza Strip fired some three dozen rockets into Israel, while the Israeli military struck back at targets operated by the ruling Hamas group.

 The barrage of rocket fire came as hundreds of Palestinians clashed with Israeli police in east Jerusalem.
 The clashes, in which at least four police and six protesters were injured, have become a nightly occurrence throughout the Muslim holy month of Ramadan and show no signs of stopping.

-The U.S. also appealed for calm, while neighbouring Jordan, which serves as the custodian for Jerusalem's Muslim holy sites, condemned Israel's actions.
+The US also appealed for calm, while neighboring Jordan, which serves as the custodian for Jerusalem's Muslim holy sites, condemned Israel's actions.

 Jerusalem, home to holy sites sacred to Jews, Christians and Muslims, has long been a flashpoint in the Israeli-Palestinian conflict.
 In 2014, similar tensions erupted into a 50-day war between Israel and Gaza's ruling Hamas militant group.